 Sarah Nelmes caught cowpox from a cow called Blossom.
 Blossom's hide now hangs on the wall of St George's Medical School Library!

-The Gallery image shows the statue of Edward Jenner in Kensington Gardens, London.
+- The statue of Edward Jenner in Kensington Gardens, London.

 Edward Jenner was a very famous English scientist.
 He made a huge medical breakthrough that had an impact worldwide.